 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-If you think you can’t travel to Japan in just 2 weeks, think again!
+If you think you can’t travel to Japan and spend just two weeks in Japan, think again!
 Thanks to Japan’s fast railway system and the fact that many of the most popular places to visit in Japan are Cities and therefore easy to get to and get around, it is possible to see a lot of Japan in just 2 weeks.

 I visited Japan for 2.5 weeks and the route I did was perfect for my first time in Japan.
-So I have condensed the best of my trip and the things I learned into this 2 week Japan Itinerary so you can see as much of Japan as possible during just 2 weeks annual leave.
+So I have condensed the best of my trip and the things I learned into this 2 week Japan Itinerary and Japan travel guide so you can see as much of Japan as possible during just 2 weeks annual leave.

 This itinerary is perfect for people visiting Japan for the first time as you’ll visit all of the iconic and popular places that I think you need to visit on your first trip to Japan.

 How To Get from Kansai Airport to Osaka:

 Buy a train ticket in Kansai Airport Station for the train that goes to Namba Train Station which is in the Centre of Osaka.

 I got the 1000Yen ticket which covered my train from Kansai Airport to Namba plus one subway ride which took me to my hostel.
 This is the most budget-friendly way to get from Kansai Airport to Osaka and means you do not need to worry about getting an additional Metro ticket at this stage.

 Day 2 – Explore Osaka

 - Osaka Castle and Castle Grounds